‘The Walking Dead’ Season 10, Episode 10 Preview: Alexandria Is In Trouble

 “Our group must defend Alexandria from a threatening, outside force.”

 While the synopsis is very short, it does let viewers know where the next episode will turn its attention.
-Considering how much trouble the group trapped by Alpha’s herd caused in Episode 9, the assumption is that the Whisperers leader will exact some sort of revenge on Alexandria if the description is anything to go by.
+Considering how much trouble the group trapped by Alpha’s herd caused in Episode 9, the assumption is that the Whisperers’ leader will exact some sort of revenge on Alexandria if the description is anything to go by.

 In addition, a trailer has been released for the upcoming episode of The Walking Dead.
 In the clip, it is revealed that Gamma (Thora Birch), who disappeared from the Whisperers camp in Episode 9, has approached Alexandria for help.
 Gamma also reveals that the large group that went searching for Alpha’s herd is currently in danger.